davidxmoody/davidxmoody.com/ideas.md

 - Tip to use beautify with zero indent and infinite line length as an alternative to html minification
 - Extract information from Jekyll-like filenames and put it into the file: `for f in 20*; do d=$(echo $f |grep -oP '\d{4}-\d\d-\d\d'); sed -i "/title:/a\date: $d" $f; done`
 - Adding Git branch to Bash prompt, and whether or not the current branch has been pushed to origin
-- BEM classnames npm package(s)
-- What to measure when AB testing and what to measure for a non-commercial blog?
-- How to run React in production mode with webpack

 ## Small projects

-- Git commit hook to make sure your commit messages are in imperative mood
 - Use my metalsmith-broken-link-checker as a standalone static site checker (with a one step metalsmith build process)
 - Use Digital Ocean machine for something interesting
-- Try using https://github.com/purifycss/purifycss on my blog
-- Create a Ramda "deep where" function
-- Create open source logarithmic React sliders
 - Quick idea to conveniently extract query string options with defaults and node fallback
 - Try https://github.com/feross/standard as an alternative to eslint
-- Try switching from React to https://github.com/dekujs/deku for template rendering on my blog
 - Idea for alternative to immutable data structures with Redux: simply check that the entire state has not changed in dev mode before doing the next reduce

 ## Large projects